 5. Take Your Time to Clean

 It is better to slowly move the vacuum cleaner back and forth when you clean.
-Most of us use the vacuum roughly or harshly just to finish one chore, but if you want to deep clean your whole house, it is suggested to take your time and accompany your vacuum a bit longer.
+Most of us use the vacuum roughly or harshly just to finish one chore, but if you want to deep clean your whole house, it is suggested to take your time and accompany with your vacuum a bit longer.

 6. Maximize the Use of Attachments